remootio/remootio-api-client-node/README.md

  - `.sendOpen()` - Opens your gate or garage door (triggers the control output of Remootio if the gate status is "closed")
  - `.sendClose()` - Closes your gate or garage door (triggers the control output of Remootio if the gate status is "open")
  - `.sendRestart()` - Restarts your Remootio device.
+ - `.holdTriggerOutputActive(durationMins)` - Holds the control output which would be triggered by sendTrigger active for durationMins minutes
+ - `.holdTriggerSecondaryOutputActive(durationMins)` - Holds the control output which would be triggered by sendTriggerSecondary active for durationMins minutes
+ - `.holdOpenOutputActive(durationMins)` - Holds the control output which would be triggered by sendOpen active for durationMins minutes
+ - `.holdCloseOutputActive(durationMins)` - Holds the control output which would be triggered by sendClose active for durationMins minutes

 ##### Checking the status of the device